-But moving on to a new set of spelling words (or taking the next step), the students take the knowledge with them.
-It is translated and transferred to future steps in the practice sentences included at the end of each step.
+When they move on to a new set of spelling words (or take the next step), the students bring the knowledge with them.
+All the previously learned concepts translate and transfer to future steps in the practice sentences included at the end of each step.
 Parent-teachers are reminded to review concepts with their students at the beginning of each step, too.

 Homeschool Spelling Method #2: Critical Thinking Skills

 In All About Spelling kids are encouraged and taught to analyze the words they spell.
 (I love this part!)
 Warm-ups in each step ask the teacher to spell a word and work with the student the student to analyze it with a series of questions.
 In these situations students have a word spelled out for them, so the answers help them to see the “why” for spelling.